zkirby/website_v6/src/writings/published/about me.md

 #### A Timeline

 A brief outline of all the various states of my life, roughly defined by the cities I've lived in.
-Having grown up in a military family, I've moved more times than most people my age.
-In my youth I considered these moves an unfortunate circumstance, but in adulthood I've grown to become extremely thankful for them.
-Living in the deeply conservative south TX to the extremely liberal Berkeley campus has afforded perspective and open-minded-by-default nature that has kind of come to define me as an individual.
+Having grown up in a military family, I've moved quite a lot.
+In my youth I considered these relocations an unfortunate circumstance, but in adulthood I've grown to become extremely thankful for them.
+Living in the deeply conservative south TX to the extremely liberal Berkeley campus has afforded perspective and open-minded-by-default nature that has come to define me as an individual.

 - NorCal - 2 years.
   - I started my journey on rocket ship earth somewhere on an air force base in NorCal.
 I don't remember much of my time there, other than one oddly specific memory of eating Zachary's Pizza for the first time.
 Quite delicious - I recommend the spinach and mushroom.